ischmir/team-docs/docs/githubActions.md

 ### Workflow Overview

 - **`PR.yml`**
   Runs on every pull request.
-Installs dependencies, builds the project, and runs linting.
+Installs dependencies, builds the project, runs testing, and runs linting.
 Blocks merging unless all checks pass, which ensuring code quality from the start.

 - **`firebase-hosting-pull-request.yml`**
   Builds the app and deploys a **preview version** to Firebase Hosting.
 Lets the team review changes live before they hit production.